Diversity Matters Seed Grant

 Thank you for your interest in the Diversity Matters Seed Grant program.
 While applications are closed now, we will begin soliciting proposal in Spring 2022!

-Introduction: The Office for Diversity announces a call for proposals for Diversity Matters Seed Grants for 2020-2022.
+The Office for Diversity announces a call for proposals for Diversity Matters Seed Grants for 2020-2022.
 The Diversity Matters Seed Grant program supports research projects designed to make a positive impact on Texas A&M University’s Diversity Plan goals of accountability, campus climate, and equity.
 Applicants are strongly encouraged to discuss proposal topics with their relevant Diversity Operations Committee representative(s) prior to submission.

-Award Eligibility: Texas A&M University students, faculty, staff, as well as previous recipients of Diversity Matters Seed grants, are eligible to submit proposals.
+Texas A&M University students, faculty, staff, as well as previous recipients of Diversity Matters Seed grants, are eligible to submit proposals.

-Priorities: For the 2020-2022 funding cycle, the Office for Diversity is prioritizing research projects that address the following issues:
+The Office for Diversity is prioritizing research projects that address the following issues:

 - Recruitment strategies for students, faculty, and staff that are historically underrepresented in specific disciplines or the institution;